Accessible Digital Materials

 If a student who is deaf or hard of hearing registers for your class, the Disability Resource Center will caption the videos.
 If the DRC has time, it will caption videos in-house.
 If there isn't time, the video is sent to a captioning service, which is much more expensive.

-Because universities have complained, Qualtrics has published a list of inaccessible question types for screen reader users and keyboard-only users.
+Because universities have complained, Qualtrics has published a list of inaccessible question types.

 - Rank Order (drag and drop, select box)